upkie/upkie/docs/gym-environments.md

 # Gym environments {#environments}

 Upkie has reinforcement learning environments following the [Gymnasium API](https://gymnasium.farama.org/).
-They all derive from the same internal [base class](@ref upkie.envs.upkie_base_env.UpkieBaseEnv).
-All of them are single-threaded; in return, they run as-is both in simulati and on real robots.
+All of them are single-threaded (in return, they run as-is both in simulation and on real robots).

+Each environment has its own observation and action spaces, but all of them provide access to full spine observation (detailed in @ref observations) via the ``info`` dictionary returned by their ``reset`` and ``step`` functions.

 ## Ground velocity {#ground-velocity-env}